BioJulia/PopGen.jl/docs/getting_started/comparison.md

 2. written in a single language
 3. easy to use

 So, we'd like to prove that Julia and PopGen.jl actually achieves that by showing a few benchmarks comparing PopGen.jl to `adegenet` and `pegas`, which along with `ape` are arguably the most commonly used and robust population genetic packages available.
-It's worth mentioning that we ourselves use and have published work incorporating these packages, and are tremendously grateful for the work invested in those packages.
+It's worth mentioning that we ourselves use and have published work incorporating these packages, and are incredibly grateful for the work invested in those packages.
 We appreciate those folks and have tremendous respect and envy for the work they continue to do!
 Here are links to [adegenet](https://github.com/thibautjombart/adegenet), [pegas](https://academic.oup.com/bioinformatics/article/26/3/419/215731/), and [ape](https://cran.r-project.org/package=ape).